 When we have received your complaints form, we will confirm receipt within three (3) working days.

 The registrant will be sent a copy of the complaint made against them and asked for a response in writing.
 The complainant will be sent a copy of the registrants reply so they may comment on its contents if they wish to.
 The registrant will also be given a copy of the complainant’s comments.
 If a copy of the clients or the registrant’s health records is relevant to the investigation then we will ask permission to receive a copy of these.

 Assessing the evidence

 When we review a complaint we will first assess the evidence in support of the complaint.
+Initially, the case examiners which consist of the head of the membership committee and operations manager, will review all the information and evidence relating to the complaint and decide whether or not to refer the complaint to the disciplinary or deal with it informally.
 The case examiners may decide upon evidence or lack thereof to dismiss the complaint at any stage.
 Complaints that arise due to oral communications will not necessarily mean a complaint will be dismissed, but may impact on how we intend to assess the complaint.
 This step is necessary to reduce the likelihood of frivolous, vexatious or malicious complaints.

 Types of evidence typically include: